 If you or anyone you know is eligible and interested in running for a position, we fully encourage you to contact the officer filling the position, review the role responsibilities at Executive Officer position duties, and review the below information carefully.
-We request but do not require that you email firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org with your intent to run by Friday, March 31, and we will post a list of candidates running for each position here.
+We request but do not require that you email email@example.com, firstname.lastname@example.org, and email@example.com with your intent to run, and we will post a list of candidates running for each position here.

 All Executive Board positions will be filled by election, except in the case of mid-year vacancies as detailed in Article IX, Section 8.
 Balancing the importance of continuity with the importance of giving as many students as possible the opportunity to participate, two elections may be held each year as detailed in the Bylaws: the first will be held by the end of the spring semester for the positions of President, Vice President, and the Functional Chairs for the following academic year; the second will be held early in the subsequent fall semester for the remaining Functional Vice-Chair positions.